gandalf1819/Denoising-Dirty-Documents-using-R/README.md

 * https://colinpriest.com/2015/08/01/denoising-dirty-documents-part-1/
 * https://www.mathworks.com/matlabcentral/fileexchange/51812-kaggle-denoising-dirty-documents-with-matlab

+## Support

+If you found this useful, please consider starring(★) the repo so that it can reach a broader audience

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+Feel free to create a Pull Request for adding implementations or suggesting new ideas to make the analysis more insightful